Internships and Apprenticeships

 On-farm housing, shower, laundry, and access to a fully equipped kitchen as well as food from the farm are available at cost.
 Interns are required to provide their own health insurance coverage.
 For interns to get the maximum benefit, the farm owners would like to host them for the entire planting/growing/harvesting season if students' schedules permit (April through October).
 The minimum stay is early May through mid-August.

-If you are interested in finding out more about internships, please contact us.
+If you are interested in finding out more about internships and apprenticeships, please contact us.
 To apply, please fill out an application.